sigstore/docs/content/en/security.md

 position: 3
 ---

-The Sigstore security model has a few key components, each aimed at establishing trust or proving identity.
+The sigstore security model has a few key components, each aimed at establishing trust or proving identity.
 For a quick overview of the key services mentioned in this document, see [main concepts](/main-concepts/).

-## Proving Identity in Sigstore
+## Proving Identity in sigstore

-Sigstore relies on the widely used OpenID Connect (OIDC) protocol to prove identity.
+sigstore relies on the widely used OpenID Connect (OIDC) protocol to prove identity.
 When running something like `cosign sign`, users will complete an OIDC flow and authenticate via an identity provider (GitHub, Google, etc.) to prove they are the owner of their account.
 Similarly, automated systems (like GitHub Actions) can use Workload Identity or [SPIFFE](https://spiffe.io/) Verifiable Identity Documents (SVIDs) to authenticate themselves via OIDC.
-The identity and issuer associated with the OIDC token is embedded in the short-lived certificate issued by Sigstore’s Certificate Authority, Fulcio.
+The identity and issuer associated with the OIDC token is embedded in the short-lived certificate issued by sigstore’s Certificate Authority, Fulcio.

-## Sigstore’s Trust Model
+## sigstore’s Trust Model

-Sigstore’s trust model originates from the Trust Root and chains down to short-lived certificates issued by Fulcio.
+sigstore’s trust model originates from the Trust Root and chains down to short-lived certificates issued by Fulcio.

-### Sigstore’s Trust Root
+### sigstore’s Trust Root

-The Trust Root, which was established during a public [root key signing ceremony](https://www.youtube.com/watch?v=GEuFsc8Zm9U), is made up of a rotation of five keyholders from varying companies and academic institutions who contribute to Sigstore.
+The Trust Root, which was established during a public [root key signing ceremony](https://www.youtube.com/watch?v=GEuFsc8Zm9U), is made up of a rotation of five keyholders from varying companies and academic institutions who contribute to sigstore.
 It leverages the principles of [The Update Framework](https://theupdateframework.io/) (TUF), a set of defined attacks and threat models specific to software distribution systems.
 TUF provides a cleverly designed set of protocols to protect against these types of attacks, which the Trust Root follows.

-The Sigstore Trust Root is used to secure the keys used by the entire Sigstore project.
-It allows individuals and systems to automatically retrieve trusted keys and certificates used to verify artifacts produced by the Sigstore ecosystem.
-Using the Sigstore Trust Root, end users can verify:
+The sigstore Trust Root is used to secure the keys used by the entire sigstore project.
+It allows individuals and systems to automatically retrieve trusted keys and certificates used to verify artifacts produced by the sigstore ecosystem.
+Using the sigstore Trust Root, end users can verify:
 * Certificates issued by Fulcio
 * Entries in the Rekor transparency log
 This allows end users to verify (and trust) that the distributors of the software they use are who they say they are.